Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 SpokeTree.Spawn(Epoch main);

 // Spawns an auto-flushed tree, but with a higher priority flush-layer compared to Spawn().
-// The flush-layer determines when a tree can start flushing, during the flush of another.
+// The flush-layer determines the order that trees are ticked, and also whether a tree can
-// This is called a nested flush, which we'll discuss soon.
-SpokeTree.SpawnEager(Epoch main);
+// be flushed while another is currently flushing (nested flush) SpokeTree.SpawnEager(Epoch main);

 // Spawns a tree thats manually driven by user code.
 You call SpokeTree.Flush() to initiate